yuvalmGS/gigaspaces-wiki-jekyll/xap97net/executor-based-remoting.markdown

 {% infosign %} Hosting services is done on a Processing Unit that starts an embedded space.

-{% refer %}For more details regarding service hosting please refer to [Domain Service Host|Domain Service Host]{% endrefer %}
+{% refer %}For more details regarding service hosting please refer to depanlinkDomain Service Hosttengahlink./domain-service-host.htmlbelakanglink{% endrefer %}

 # Using the Service on the Client Side